UniMath/agda-unimath/src/foundation/projective-types.lagda.md

   is-projective-is-projective-lub-Level' l2 (lsuc l2)
 ```

-### Set-projectivity implies projectivity in the alternative sense
+### Set-projective sets are projective in the alternative sense

 ```agda
 is-projective-Level'-is-set-projective-Level :